-“[T]here are also anxieties about security in Mexico, and in many parts of Latin America, Central America — we have a very insecure situation, with drugs, with cartels, with police attacking the population rather than defending them … That’s why we have a thriving thriller scene in Latin America, because it reflects our anxieties.
+“[T]here also anxieties about security in Mexico, and in many parts of Latin America, Central America — we have a very insecure situation, with drugs, with cartels, with police attacking the population rather than defending them.
+So that’s reflected, obviously, in the writing.
+That’s why we have a thriving thriller scene in Latin America, because it reflects our anxieties.
 So in the United States, you don’t necessarily have those anxieties.
 You don’t necessarily walk around as a second generation person thinking about things like — ‘What if the narcos come into my house and blow my brains out tonight?’
 You have other things.
 So, there’s very different modes of production.
 I think one of the problems with publishing is wanting everything to be just one story and this specific story and not being able to even think — ‘Would it be interesting if we could tell this other story?’
 But going — ‘No. We only want to tell this tale.
 It has to fit these parameters.’
 And if it doesn’t, then it’s something that’s not going to be viable.”

 In this clip, Silvia Moreno-Garcia discusses the differences between the science fiction scene in Latin America and the United States.
-Watch or read the accompanying transcript to answer the following questions.
+Watch the clip below or read the accompanying transcript to answer the following questions.

 - So Long Been Dreaming (2004), ed. by Nalo Hopkinson and Uppinder Mehan